Owen works on the use of Ground-based Global Navigation Satellite System and Radio Occultation data in Numerical Weather Prediction

 Radio Occultation measures the bending of the radio wave signals from a GNSS satellite to a low earth orbiting satellite (LEO).
 As the LEO satellite orbits the earth the GNSS satellites, which are orbiting at a much greater distance, appear to rise and set above the horizon from the perspective of the LEO.
 When the LEO and GNSS satellite are in direct sight the radio wave signals will pass through the ionosphere and the atmosphere, and the signal will be slightly delayed and the path taken bent.
 Information about the state of the atmosphere can be determined from this bending of the signal path.

-Owen joined the Met Office in 2015 in his current role in Satellite Applications.
+Owen joined the Met Office in 2015 in his current role in Satellite and Surface Assimilation.
 This followed a postgraduate research assistant role at the University of Reading looking at Cloud Radar attenuation.
 This was preceded by an MSc in Applied Meteorology at the University of Reading and a BSc in Physics at Durham University.